mcb1510/CNNs_blog/README.md

 ### **MNIST**
 The dataset, MNIST, consists of  70,000 grayscale images of handwritten digits, with 60,000 for training and 10,000 for testing, each 28 × 28 pixels.
 Reshaping, the images were reshaped to 4D tensors with shape (samples, 28, 28, 1) to fit the Keras CNN layers, and normalized from [0, 255] to [0, 1], which helps gradients behave better during training.
-Labels were converted to one hot encoding so the network can output a probability for each digit.
+Labels were converted to one-hot encoding so the network can output a probability for each digit.
 Here is a visualization of the training data set
 <p align="center">
   <img src="/images/dataset_preview.PNG" alt="dataset_preview">
 </p>

 ### **CNN Architecture**
 Then we built our Convolutional Neural Network.
-For a small project like this, we can achieve good results with a small model with the following structure:
+For a small project like this, we can achieve good results with a compact model with the following structure:

 <br>
 **Two convolution–pooling blocks**
 The first block uses a 3×3 convolution with 32 filters followed by 2×2 max pooling, and the second block uses a 3×3 convolution with 64 filters followed by another 2×2 max pooling.